On SDEs with Lipschitz coefficients, driven by continuous, model-free martingales: Introduction

 This paper is organized as follows.
-In the next section we introduce necessary definitions and notation.
-In the third section we present and prove a model-free version of the BDG inequality and in the last section we apply this inequality and Picard's iterations to prove the existence and uniqueness of the solution of (\ref{eq:equation}).
+In the next section we introduce necessary definitions, notations and tools (like the model-free BDG inequality).
+In the last section we apply these tools and Picard's iterative procedure (used in a similar way as in \cite{DD1976}) to prove the existence and uniqueness of the solution of (\ref{eq:equation}).